-Girls allegedly forced to remove their bras in Kerala for NEET exam, FIR filed
+Girls allegedly forced to take off their bras in Kerala for NEET exam, FIR filed

 “The thought that they don’t have innerwear, while sitting in a hall where boys were also writing the exam, made the girls uncomfortable,” he told The Indian Express.
 “Many girls said they could not concentrate on the exam.
 This was cruel.”

-The father said that when his daughter refused to remove her bra, she was told she would not be allowed to write the exam.
+The father said that when his daughter refused to take off her bra, she was told she would not be allowed to write the exam.
 He alleged that other girls faced the same ordeal.

 “Many students were cutting the hooks of their innerwear,” he said.
 “The mental state of the students was disturbed and they could not attend the exam with confidence...When students refused to remove their innerwear, they were asked whether their future or innerwear was important.”